jupyter/governance/conduct/reporting_online.md

 * If you believe this incident is ongoing
 * Any other information you believe we should have

+*Note:* with anonymous reports, there are inherent limits in our ability to do follow-up or collect additional information.
+Hence we suggest that if you would like to remain anonymous, you at least create a throw-away email address without your real name.

 ## What happens after you file a report?